-This is an excerpt from the first draft version.
+This is an excerpt from the first draft.
 Babe Bump is the narrator in this chapter.
 The mortal Hermits are in a time warp for a weekend of acclerated magical training.
-The chapter is called Time Warp.
+This scene involves a vision of a faery city.

 The winery celler expanded for our lunch (faery bread and edible flowers, yum!), then magically contracted into separate, more intimate spaces for our faery city sessions.
 Breadcrumb told us that we (the humans) would each start with our assigned “cities,” then we’d cycle through each of the others, meeting with the elves assigned to them and consecrating our magical tools at each station.